Skip to main content Skip to main navigation Skip to footer

 Profile:

-In this project, we are concerned – contrary to the usual disciplinary perspectives of architecture, urban planning or economics – with the deeper socio-psychological mechanisms that cause the emergence of affective meanings of urban places, which in turn underlie human decisions about place of residence, means of transport, leisure activities etc.
+In this project we are concerned - contrary to the usual disciplinary perspectives of architecture, urban planning or economics - with the deeper socio-psychological mechanisms that cause the emergence of affective meanings of urban places, which in turn underlie human decisions about where to live, means of transport, leisure activities, etc. We want to combine the expertise of the French project leader in the experimental study of affective place-related judgements with the expertise of the German project leader in the simulation-based study of affective dynamics of human communication.

 The project includes the following methodological steps:

-1. Creation of a lexicon of terms describing social interactions in cities and empirical assessments of their affective meanings by French and Germans;
+1. creation of a lexicon of terms describing social interactions in cities and empirical assessments of their affective meanings by French and Germans;

 4. a series of vignette experiments to test semantic predictions of ACT-space;